 George McKay (double bass) has a background in jazz and improvised music, and is something of a newcomer to playing in a folk-style band.
 Born in Glasgow, he moved with his family to Norfolk as a boy in the late 1960s, and went to school in Great Yarmouth, Burnham Market, King’s Lynn, and Norwich.
 East, north, west, and central Norfolk: yes, he’s been around.
 In the 1980s he worked for Community Music East in its earliest days.
-He left Norwich in the late eighties, and returned only two or three years ago.
-He currently plays around the area also with Joey Herzfeld Trio—Jewish-tinged songs for voice, accordion/ piano (Joey), trumpet (Chris Dowding) and bass—and hymn—another trio, of trumpets and loops (Chris), analogue effects and percussion (Dave Ross), and bass.
+He left Norwich in the late eighties, and returned only three or four years ago.
+He played around the area for a couple of years with Joey Herzfeld Trio—Jewish-tinged songs for voice, accordion/ piano (Joey), trumpet (Chris Dowding) and bass—and still does with hymn—another trio, of trumpets and loops (Chris), analogue effects and percussion (Dave Ross), and bass.
 Both these bands play all original music.
 There’s a jazz trio (drums, trumpet, bass), playing standards and originals, called Tangential too.
 One of the things he loves about being in The Punch House Band is the number and variety of songs about and from Norfolk and East Anglia.
 You can read about George’s adventures in music over the decades on his website georgemckay.org over here.

 Jason Thompson (cajon, bongos) is a rock drummer who plays hand percussion in the band.
 We asked him for a short music bio for the website and he asked ‘What like?’ so we wrote a spoof one as an example and he said ‘Use that.’
 JT is a kit drummer with 52 years experience who specialises in thrash metal and has played in Dogbreath, Clunk the Coffin and etc, that sort of thing.